 Is technology good or bad?

 Nowadays, mobile technology can keep you in touch with work from anywhere on the planet.
 But is it good or bad for our working lives?
-One of our contributors posted that question on the Small Business Can forum.

 That post claimed that young professionals - particularly those under 35 - say they feel more relaxed knowing they can stay connected with colleagues, handle problems that develop and keep an eye on their workload while they’re away from work.